John and Mary Kormendy: Antarctica 2026

 New Zealand pipit at work -- last bird of the PM zodiac cruise before rain set in

 The following 4 days were scheduled for the run south from Campbell Island to the Ross Sea.
 The above Windy Waves map shows the situation during the evening of January 21.
 The numbers give the heights of typical swells in meters.
 So far, we have been remarkably lucky to have easy seas (blue in the map).
 Seas continued to be fairly favorable all the way to Antarctica: as the weather moves eastward (i. e., to the right), it looked like we would have a "window of opportunity" with wave swells not much bigger than 10 feet along the way.
 In the event, weather changed more quickly than this map might suggest ... although, as I write this on January 24th, most of the way to the Ross Sea, we continued to have moderate seas.
 We had only a brief period of roughly 10-foot swells this morning, and now (4 PM) conditions have eased again.
 All this is in part good luck and in part good planning by Aurora: They know how to juggle our schedule to take advantages of easy seas.
 Of course, we still need to sail back north from Antarctica to New Zealand.
 Nobody can predict what conditions will be like.
-But we trust Aurora to keep conditions as comfortable as possible for us all.
+But we trust Aurora to keep conditions as comfortable as possible.

 January 22, 2026: At Sea